 While the ruby, white and tawny ports have brought viticultural fame to the region, today its table wines are also held in high esteem.
 “Since the 1980s, table wines of the highest quality have been produced in the Douro,” Reis explains.
 “The old vines, the schist soils, the microclimate, the unique grape varieties such as tinta roriz, touriga franca, tinta amarela and touriga nacional, help produce distinguished wines.”

 The Douro Valley is divided into three sub-regions, each with its own special wines.
 Reis explains: “In the Baixo Corgo they produce fresh and aromatic white wines of the highest level.
 At Cima Corgo you will find the best port wines.
 In the Douro Superior, reds are absolutely delicious.”

 Plan to travel slowly by road, rail or river, and really savour the view: river cruises and railway trips are popular ways to see the beauty of the region, calling at picturesque small towns that serve as jumping-off points for visiting the wineries.

 Quinta do Noval

-This centrally-located 18th-century wine estate is Reis’s top pick.
-It’s a grand mansion set in 145ha (358 acres) of vineyards producing some of the world’s finest wine.
+This centrally located 18th-century wine estate is Reis’s top pick.
+It’s a grand mansion set in 145ha (358 acres) of vineyards producing some of the finest wine in the world.
 If you try just one wine here, Reis suggests you make it the Noval Nacional Port, which comes from a small, carefully tended plot of native grapes growing on ungrafted vines.
 You might need deep pockets, though; many vintages have a four-figure price tag.
 The vineyard can be visited independently (advance booking only) or as part of an organised wine tour.

 Quinta do Vale Meão